semalewijnse2014-prog/Semcas/README.md

 In the included .md file inside the .zip, you can find a full list of supported commands, examples, and explanations of how SemCAS interprets human language input.

 Status: SemCAS is dead, i just do not want to work on it anymore (not that i dit much)
+PS: please go to the web version at the semcas-web repo